-Designing Hope has established a distribution program of school uniforms for AIDS orphans and vulnerable children in southern Africa.
+Since 2011, Designing Hope has been running a programme to distribute school uniforms to children orphaned by AIDS and vulnerable children in southern Africa.

-In southern Africa, the school system is based on Anglo-Saxon countries.
-Also, school uniforms by their color, reflect the identity of each school and are compulsory for all students until the end of high school.
+In Southern Africa, the school system is modelled on that of Anglo-Saxon countries.
+Consequently, school uniforms—whose colours reflect each school’s identity—are compulsory for all pupils until the end of secondary school.

 • Easier integration for vulnerable children